 Does London need a new devolution deal?

-As the May 2024 mayoral elections approach, this IfG event will explore whether more powers should be devolved to London.
+As the May 2024 mayoral elections approached, this IfG event explored whether more powers should be devolved to London.

 The establishment of the mayor of London and the London Assembly in 2000 was a milestone moment for English devolution.
 With a budget of over £20bn and responsibility for key functions – including transport, policing and economic development – the mayor of London is one of the most powerful and high-profile figures in British politics.